CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Commercial Invoice Requirements

-- Pro forma Invoice
+- Pro Forma Invoice

 - Owner's Inventory (Personal Effects, Household Goods, Tools of the Trade)